-- DGSD staff who are experiencing any of the above symptoms should notify their supervisor and should not report to work. - The District's Safety Coordinator will contact the employee via phone for documenting their symptoms. - Employees should contact their medical provider to seek guidance on how to manage their care. - In the event that the medical provider directs that the employee take a COVID-19 test, the employee should notify their supervisor and/or the safety coordinator. - If a COVID-19 test is taken, the employee should notify their supervisor or the safety coordinator of the results immediately.

-- If the result is positive, see section 2.3. - If the test is negative, the employee should follow their medical provider's recommendations and must secure a release for return to work from their provider. - Unless directed otherwise by their medical provider, employees experiencing symptoms should quarantine at home for 14 days and work remotely if possible, while self-monitoring for symptoms. - In any of the above scenarios, the employee must obtain a release from their medical provider to return to work.
+- DGSD staff who are experiencing any of the above symptoms must notify their supervisor and must not report to work. - The District's Safety Coordinator will contact the employee via phone for documenting their symptoms. - Employees should contact their medical provider to seek guidance on how to manage their care. - In the event that the medical provider directs that the employee take a COVID-19 test, the employee must notify their supervisor and/or the Safety Coordinator. - If a COVID-19 test is taken, the employee must notify their supervisor or the Safety Coordinator of the results immediately: - o If the result is positive, see section 2.3; and - o If the test is negative, the employee should follow their medical provider's recommendations and must secure a release for return to work from their provider. - Unless directed otherwise by their medical provider, employees experiencing symptoms need to quarantine at home for 14 days and work remotely if possible, while selfmonitoring for symptoms. - If the employee has utilized more than three (3) consecutive days of sick leave and/or the employee wishes to return to work in-person earlier than 14 days from the onset of symptoms, the employee must obtain a release from their medical provider to return to work. - An employee does not need to obtain a release from their medical provider to return to work if all of the following applies to the employee: - Has quarantined at home for 14 days from the onset of symptoms; - Has been fever-free for at least 24 hours, without the use of fever-reducing medications; and - No other symptoms are present.